Pro-Kiddie/IoTFlaskApp/README.md

     - Unlock Captcha to allow your Gmail account from sending location at the AWS instance https://stackoverflow.com/questions/35659172/django-send-mail-from-ec2-via-gmail-gives-smtpauthenticationerror-but-works

 ### Registering All Devices to the AQ Mon Platform
-Populate the 'all_device_id' field in config.json with device ids intend to be put on the air quality device
+Populate the 'all_device_id' field in config.json with device ids intend to be put on the air quality devices and their respective geography coordinates that will be used to display each device on a map in web portal.

 Run setup-device.py to register the device_ids defined in config.json
 ``` bash